Communities

 Am going to *guess* the resulting sandbox reports that network is *connected*, but has no route to wh...

-jimbobmcgee‭ wrote 11 months ago
+jimbobmcgee‭ wrote over 1 year ago

 Am going to guess the resulting sandbox reports that network is connected, but has no route to whatever DRM/anti-cheat/always-online endpoint is embedded in the Windows game.